 For clients that feel the market may be ripe for a correction, financial advisors can give them comfort that while they wait, they can continue to enjoy the opportunity of compelling returns while not taking on more risk than they like, with gold.
 If they end up being right and markets suffer a significant correction, they can take comfort in knowing that gold has performed well in stress scenarios such as the oil crisis of the 1970s, the stock market crash of 1987, the Internet Bubble that began in 2000, the 2007-2009 financial crisis and the early months of the COVID pandemic starting in late 2019.
 Once the stress event has occurred, clients can easily sell their gold and rebalance their portfolio with the help of their advisor.

-Digital gold also offers an answer to the other side of the fear coin – managing unanticipated emergencies.
+Digital access to physical gold also offers an answer to the other side of the fear coin – managing unanticipated emergencies.
 Because Gilded digital gold ownership is immutably recorded on the blockchain, the value of that gold can be moved instantly.
-This capability endows physical gold with the functionality of holding cash.
-For example, it could apossibly be pledged as collateral to support derivatives trading and portfolio leverage.
+This capability endows physical gold with the functionality of cash.
+For example, it could possibly be pledged as collateral to support derivatives trading and portfolio leverage.
 Similarly, it can possibly support borrowing to provide liquidity without having to trigger a taxable event in the client portfolio.
 It can be structured to earn a yield.
 Specific bars can be swapped to proactively manage taxable gains and losses.
-In short, by offering digital gold as an option, an advisor can provide clients the functionality of holding cash but with a better store of value – a history of compelling returns, protection against inflation that cannot be debased by government sponsored printing of money and that is real property outside the risk of a particular counterparty or the financial system.
+In short, by offering physical gold as an option, an advisor can provide clients the functionality of cash but with a better store of value – a history of compelling returns, protection against inflation that cannot be debased by government sponsored printing of money and that is real property outside the risk of a particular counterparty or the financial system.